MisileLab/PoggyChat/README.md

 > ~ that in the first quarter of 2015, seven hundred and twenty-five of the 1000 most-viewed videos on Facebook were stolen. - Kurzgesagt

-## So How Install?
+## So how install?

-First, Download This Repository.
+First, Download this repository.
 Next, Install Poetry [How?](https://github.com/python-poetry/poetry)
 Next, Install dependency with ```poetry install```
 Finally, Run with ```poetry run python main.py <arguments>```